blokhaus/near-community-blog-proto/Workflow.md

 2. **GitHub Action runs validation** via `scripts/validate_submission.js`
 3. If valid:
    - The issue is labeled `valid-submission`
-   - A second GitHub Action creates a new branch + pull request
+   - A second step of the GitHub Action further optimizes the content, creates a new branch + pull request
 4. **Reviewers approve or edit the PR**
-5. **Merged PR** adds content to `content/posts/YYYY-MM-DD-title/`
+5. **Merged PR** adds content to `content/posts/YYYY-MM-DDThh-mm-ss-sssZ-<slug>/` on the default branch.

+Downstream from here:
+6. **Frontend Blog Code**  incorporates the approved post to the NEAR blog community section.

 ---